Your money-making expert. Financial journalist, TV and radio personality.

 “As the prices on those have gone up (supply is a very limited 50 or so machines worldwide) the slightly newer and more common machines from Apple have ridden their coattails.

 “Some stuff will likely never appreciate significantly.
 The Commodore 64 still holds the world record for most sold computer of all time, but even relatively common machines like the aforementioned Atari 800 are increasing in value as quality examples become harder to find.”

 As a very British example, if you can get your hands on a Clive Sinclair’s ZX80 (their first home computer) with packaging you could get £400 for it.

-You may be thinking that collecting vintage computers isn’t for you but wondering if you should start saving all your devices that you have now.
+You may be thinking that collecting vintage computers isn’t for you, but wondering if you should start saving all your devices that you have now.
 Before you buy that gaming pc on finance, you’ll need to think your purchase through carefully.
 Nowadays technology is mass-produced, so it’s very unlikely that the devices will ever be rare enough to make any real money.

 That being said, if you can get the first version of a device or a limited edition version, there’s a good chance that if you keep the box and everything that came with it that it may be worth something in the future!
-If you don’t open the box at all, that will increase the chances even more.

 So while it may not be easy finding devices today that will be worth something in the future, it’s something to always bear in mind when thinking about buying a technology product.

 If you’re looking for other ways to make money from your unwanted gadgets, then give these ideas a go: